dirkdeyne/zk-spring-boot-starter/zk-spring-boot-demos/zkboot-interaction/README.md

 ```

-ZK: use your `Viewmodel` as if Spring isn't there :wink: [ZK-MVVM](http://books.zkoss.org/zk-mvvm-book/8.0/syntax/executionparam.html)
+ZK: use your `ViewModel` as if Spring isn't there :wink: [ZK-MVVM](http://books.zkoss.org/zk-mvvm-book/8.0/syntax/executionparam.html)

 ```java
 public class PeopleViewmodel {